Skibbsies/Phasmophobia-Evidence-GUI-AHK/README.md

-## This project is no longer maintained, due to journal-related updates published to Phasmophobia.
-I also no longer develop applications in AHK, due to switching to linux - sorry!
+## This project is no longer maintained due to journal-related updates to Phasmophobia.
+### This project was dropped at the [Exposition update](https://steamdb.info/app/739630/patchnotes/) of Phasmophobia, and will not account for any ghosts past the Goryo and Myling.

 # Phasmophobia-Evidence-GUI
 A tool to assist with ghost hunting on the game Phasmophobia.